molovo/archive/_posts/2017-04-26-getting-it-wrong.md

 I've just finished rebuilding this site again---from the ground up---in an effort to right this wrong and I'm pleased to say that things are a lot better.
 Although it looks nearly identical, behind the scenes I've switched from using [Roots](http://roots.cx "Roots") back to my old friend [Jekyll](http://jekyllrb.com "Jekyll"), as the accessibility aids it provides are far better.
 As well as this, I've completely restructured the HTML to ensure that it's semantically correct, and properly annotated for screenreaders.

 <figure class="image">
-    {% picture articles/all-for-one-and-one-for-all/homepage-now.jpg alt="The homepage of this website, as viewed through a text browser at time of writing." %}
+    {% picture articles/getting-it-wrong/homepage-now.jpg alt="The homepage of this website, as viewed through a text browser at time of writing." %}
     <figcaption class="image__caption">The homepage of this website, as viewed through a text browser at time of writing.</figcaption>
 </figure>

-I'm a lot happier with it now, and I'll be tweaking further over the next few weeks as I start to add more content.
+I'll be tweaking further over the next few weeks as I start to add more content, but I'm a lot happier with the way things are now.